 When a member of a couple doesn't receive payment because of an employment income nil rate period or an 8 week non-payment period the member still receiving a social security pension or benefit might continue to receive RA as if their partner was still on payment.
 See 126.96.36.199 for rules for couples.

-SS(Admin)Act Part 3 Division 3A Compliance with obligations in relation to participation payments
+SS(Admin)Act Part 3 Division 3A Compliance with participation payment obligations …

 RA during an absence from Australia